ademerlis/ademerlis.github.io/_posts/2023-06-15_Acergenomesvstranscriptomes.md

 Alternatively, should I try the Matz / Bowtie2 route?
 That seems to be another popular pipeline that publications use for Tag-seq based transcriptomes/genomes in particular.

+Update: I found these two articles which say that gff3 and gtf are similar files and can be used in STAR under the --sjdbGTFfile flag.
+However, one source suggests that converting the gff to gtf using "gffread" is recommended (idk why but I think it has to do with making sure the information is presented correctly for STAR to use it). https://biohpc.cornell.edu/doc/RNA-Seq-2018-Lecture1.pdf and https://goenomics.com/glossary.html

+See https://github.com/ademerlis/ademerlis.github.io/blob/master/_posts/2023-06-21_STARalignmenttroubleshooting.md for more details